frankban/django-endless-pagination/doc/usage.rst

 - the *more* link rel attribute is *{{ querystring_key }}*
 - the loader hidden element class is *endless_loading*

-Application comes with English and Italian i18n.
+Application comes with English, Italian and German i18n.

 Related projects